Skip to content

 Strong applications will engage people with lived experience of the condition(s) specified by the applicant.

-The deadline for submission of the online application is 3pm on Tuesday 24 June 2025.
+The deadline for submission of the online application is 3pm on Thursday, 30 July 2026.
 Applications will not be accepted after the deadline.
 Applications can be submitted at any time prior to the deadline.
 After online submission you must send us a copy of your application signed by the principal- and co-applicants, by your Head of Department and your institute’s research/finance office.
-This should be sent by email to researchgrants@musculardystrophyuk.org no later than 15 July 2025.
+This should be sent by email to researchgrants@musculardystrophyuk.org no later than 20 August 2026.

 We welcome applications from any researcher or allied healthcare professional who is engaged in research.
 Applications from early-career researchers (defined as researchers who possess a PhD who have not yet gained, or are transitioning to, an independent research career) are also welcome.
+Ensure you refer to the specific criteria for eligible applicants set out in the People section of the guidelines for the call.

 We’re only able to fund UK-based applicants for research in UK institutions or hospitals.